lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Functionality:
     1) It waits for the VoltTemp and Amperes task to post the SafetyCheck :term:`semaphore <Semaphore>` 4 times.
 One for voltage, one for temperature, one for current, and one for open wire.
+    2) It creates the Pet Watchdog Task after the checks are completed (since the checks take longer than the watchdog timer).

-    2) If all of these checks are safe, the task will send the All Clear message and the Contactor On message across the CAN line.
+    3) If all of these checks are safe, the task will send the All Clear message and the Contactor On message across the CAN line.
 It will also turn the contactor on.

-    3) The task will then destroy itself since it is no longer needed
+    4) The task will then destroy itself since it is no longer needed

 Priority
     It's priority 2, underneath the fault state task.
 This is because if a fault occurs during the